 No. The Navy STP Program is a Navy ONR program for DoN-selected Phase II SBIR / STTP awardees who meet a certain set of criteria.

 The DoN’s Forum for SBIR/STTR Transition (Navy FST) events promote companies participating in the Navy STP.
-Navy FST connects these small businesses with government and industry personnel through Tech Talks and Meet the Experts, and an enhanced online presence via the Virtual Transition Marketplace (VTM).
+Navy FST connects these small businesses with government and industry personnel through Tech Talks and Meet the Experts on-on-one meetings, and an enhanced online presence via the Virtual Transition Marketplace (VTM).

 For the current Navy STP class, there will be five Navy FST events: